Central Administration and Finance, Queen's Campus

-Welcome to Central Administration, Queen's Campus.
+Welcome to Central Administration and Finance, Queen's Campus.
 Our main office is located on the first floor of the 'A' wing in the Holliday Building.
 From this page find out more about the services we provide to students, staff and visitors to Queen's Campus.

-Fortunate to be located in a striking waterfront setting, overlooking the stunning Infinity Bridge, the Central Administration Team (part of the Registrar’s Division) is responsible for providing a broad assortment of support services for students, staff and visitors to Queen’s Campus.
+Fortunate to be located in a striking waterfront setting, overlooking the stunning Infinity Bridge, the Central Administration and Finance Teams is responsible for providing a broad assortment of support services for students, staff and visitors to Queen’s Campus.

 Our team, although not always visible, plays an important part in ensuring that the Campus runs effectively and smoothly.
-Our aim is to ensure that support activities operate efficiently and to assist in taking forward actions to help underpin planned developments, including the introduction of the new Pharmacy programme from 2013.
+Our aim is to ensure that support activities operate efficiently and to assist in taking forward actions to help underpin planned developments.

 The services delivered by the team range from finance, community events, office services (including reception and a reprographics facility), looking after the inter-campus bus contract, through to support for open days and other Campus events.
 The workload is varied and interesting and the team enjoys the contact with students and staff that their roles entail and being part of a small close knit group of people that provides assistance wherever possible.